terrytaylorbonn/terrytaylorbonn.github.io/3_agents.markdown

 <br>

 Conceptual summary of agents:
-- Agent = any external (to the LLM) program that calls the LLM API.
-Basically plays the role of a human during chat (but can do much more).
+- Agent = any external (to the model) program that calls a model API and uses the results to perform actions.
+Works for OpenAI, Gemma, Ollama, and for future non-LLM models.
-- AI Agent = an agent that can exploit the higher level conceptual abilities of advanced LLMs.
+- AI Agent = an agent that combines deterministic software with the semantic capabilities of AI models.
 - AI Agents provide
   - reliable workflows built around models, tools, and automation.
   - tolerance of AI faults and unpredictable outputs